Snaefellsnes peninsula in Iceland

 An aerial view of Þórsmörk

-Þórsmörk is an oasis in the highlands of Iceland and my number one romantic destination.
-Obviously it's the company that makes the location romantic but it helps to be surrounded by stunning views.
+Thorsmork is an oasis in the highlands of Iceland and our number one romantic destination.
+Obviously, it's the company that makes the location romantic, but it helps to be surrounded by stunning views.
 Experiencing the midnight sun here is something that will stay with you forever.

-This green valley is filled with beautiful rock formations, mountains, rivers and great hiking paths for every level.
-You can choose to sleep in Volcano Huts or you can bring your own tent and nestle in a small clearing.
+This green valley is filled with beautiful rock formations, mountains, rivers, and great hiking paths for every level.
+We recommend camping, or even glamping, as it's super romantic to bring your own tent and nestle in a small clearing.
+It's pretty rustic and simple, but that adds to the charm!

-Þórsmörk is known for having slightly better weather than its surroundings—but even if it rains, it just makes it cosy and intimate listening to the drops on the roof of your tent.
+Thorsmork is known for having slightly better weather than its surroundings—but even if it rains, it just makes it cozy and intimate to listen to the drops on the roof of your tent.

 Thorsmork is sheltered by three mighty glacier tongues.

-There are also plenty of gorgeous other hikes inside and around Þórsmörk, such as over the ridge Kattarhryggur (Cat's Spine), up to the top of Valahnúkur mountain or hike into Stakkholtsgjá canyon, pictured above, where you'll find a waterfall at the bottom of the canyon.
+There are also plenty of gorgeous other hikes inside and around Thorsmork, such as over the ridge Kattarhryggur (Cat's Spine), up to the top of Valahnukur mountain or hike into Stakkholtsgja canyon, pictured above, where you'll find a waterfall at the bottom of the canyon.

-Þórsmörk's beauty is mentioned in the story of Burnt Njal (Brennu-Njáls saga).
-Gunnar, a famous and strong Viking, had been outlawed.
-As he was riding out of Þórsmörk he looked back and said that the hill was so beautiful that he would not leave.
-And still, today, when you go to Þórsmörk, you'll never want to leave.
+Thosmork's beauty is mentioned in the story of Burnt Njal (Brennu-Njáls saga).
+Gunnar, a famous and strong Viking, had been outlawed, and as he was riding out of Thorsmork, he looked back and said that the hill was so beautiful that he would not leave.
+And still, today, when you go to Thorsmork, you'll never want to leave.

-Þórsmörk is mainly accessible during summer.
-I wouldn't advise driving yourself to Þórsmörk, as you'll need to cross some rivers on the way - and you should definitely NOT attempt to go there in wintertime on your own!
+Thorsmork is mainly accessible during summer in Iceland.
+We don't advise driving yourself to Thorsmork, as you'll need to cross some dangerous rivers on the way - and you should definitely NOT attempt to go there in wintertime on your own!
+It's best, and safest, to take highland tours and let someone else take care of driving you.

 Snaefellsnes peninsula in Iceland

-Snæfellsjökull is the glacier that crowns the end of Snæfellsnes peninsula.
-Surrounding it is a national park, filled with birdlife, hiking trails and small fishing villages.
-You'll also find nice rocks, such as the Lóndrangar that are pictured here above.
+Snaefellsjokull is the glacier that crowns the end of the Snaefellsnes peninsula.
+Surrounding it is a national park filled with birdlife, hiking trails, and small fishing villages.
+You'll also find nice rocks, such as the Londrangar, that are pictured here above!

-Between Arnarstapi and Hellnar is a beautiful and easy hiking trek (less than an hour) and a nice little café by the seaside in Hellnar.
+Between Arnarstapi and Hellnar is a beautiful and easy hiking trek that takes less than an hour, along with a nice little café by the seaside in Hellnar.

-Djúpalónssandur is another gorgeous location, a black, pebble beach with some remains of a shipwreck scattered across the pebbles and sand.
-Nearby is the stunning Djúpalón lake, as you can see in the aerial video here above.
+Djupalonssandur is another gorgeous location on the peninsula.
+It's a black pebble beach with some remains of a shipwreck scattered across the pebbles and sand, and nearby, there's the stunning Djupalon lake.

 Kirkjufell mountain and the Northern Lights

-But my personal favourite is trekking up to the top of Snæfellsjökull glacier in the middle of the summer and standing on top of the glacier, looking towards Reykjavík on one side and over Breiðafjörður on the other in a twilight of different shades of pink, orange, golden and purple.
-Simply ideal for lovebirds.
-Even better if you remember to bring a bottle of hot chocolate and a blanket with you and sit down on the glacier in the midnight sun.
+A favorite thing to do on the Snaefellsnes peninsula is trekking up to the top of Snaefellsjokull glacier in the middle of the summer and looking towards Reykjavik on one side and over Breidafjordur fjord on the other.
+It's especially magical in the twilight of different shades of pink, orange, golden and purple.

-To top it off, rent a cabin out in the wild that you can have all to yourself.
-In wintertime, there's nothing more romantic than soaking in your own hot tub while watching the dancing Northern Lights above.
+To top it off, book accommodation in Snaefellsnes, such as a romantic cabin or a charming guesthouse.
+In wintertime, there's nothing more romantic than soaking in your own hot tub while watching the dancing northern lights above!

 Reykjadalur Valley

-Nevertheless, I'd rather recommend going there in the summer.
-It's quite popular so chances are you won't be there on your own.
-If you go mid-week and in the middle of the night you might be in luck and have the place all to yourself.
+We recommend going there in the summer, but it's quite popular for hot spring tours, so chances are you won't be there on your own.
+If you go mid-week and in the middle of the night, you might be in luck and have the place all to yourself.

-Then you can hike up to Reykjadalur in the evening (don't worry, it doesn't get dark in summertime!), bring a bottle of wine and maybe some chocolate or strawberries.
-Then enjoy a glass of wine with your loved one whilst sitting in warm water underneath the midnight sun.
-After you've had your fill of the warm water you can jog down to the scenic village of Hveragerði, maybe even spend the night there.
+You can hike up to Reykjadalur in the evening during summer as it doesn't get dark.
+Bring a bottle of wine and maybe some chocolate or strawberries.
+Then enjoy a glass of wine with your loved one whilst sitting in warm water underneath the midnight sun!
+After you've had your fill of the warm water, you can jog down to the scenic village of Hveragerdi, maybe even spend the night in cozy Hveragerdi accommodation.

 An ice cave in Iceland in midwinter.

-The locations I've mentioned so far I think are best in the summertime, so what about the wintertime?
+The locations mentioned so far are best to visit in the summertime, so what about if you're visiting Iceland in winter?

 Inside a glacier ice cave in Iceland

-And even if it's cold, Iceland's cold weather is fairly dry so you can dress it off with plenty of warm layers.
-What makes this place even better is that it's far away from Reykjavík, so you'll need at least 2 days (even better to take 3) to go there and back - and there are plenty of gorgeous places on the way.
+Even if it's cold, Iceland's cold weather is fairly dry, so you can dress it off with plenty of warm layers.
+What makes this place even better is that it's far away from Reykjavik, so you'll need at least 2 days (even better to take 3) to go there and back - and there are plenty of gorgeous places on the way and great South Coast accommodation in the vicinity.

 A romantic view of Jökulsárlón glacier lagoon.